beamlab-hsph/journalclub/README.md

-# Great papers in the history of artificial intelligence and machine learning
+# Great papers in the history of artificial intelligence
-Reading great papers in the history of artificial intelligence and machine learning
+We are reading through some of the great papers in the history of artificial intelligence.
+The reading list is intentionally broad pulling from computer science, mathematics, philosophy, lingustics, and cognitive science, and we have a preference for older papers (i.e. written before the year 2000).

-# Journal club papers
+## Journal club papers to date
 - Paper: __An Inductive Inference Machine__ <br />
   Author(s): Ray Solmonoff <br />
   Year: 1956 <br />